 In these situations, we set up firm rules.

-When we agree online session are essential, we set out how this will happen in our contracting session.
+When we agree online sessions are essential, we set out how this will happen in our contracting session.
 We agree:

 And even with all this, I still strongly recommend that we get together every few months for an in-person session.
 Virtual coaching rarely covers every need.